 You could avoid this by paying attention to the following:

-- Formalizing your brand across the board: mission statement, logos and graphics (good for menus and website), etc.
+- Formalizing your brand across the board: restaurant mission statement, logos and graphics (good for menus and website), etc.

 - Create a marketing plan